 • Caring for over 2,900 acres of parks and facilities in our Parks System through the Office of Parks and Recreation.
 These acres include foliage, wildlife, and spaces for residents to stay active, play sports and enjoy live entertainment.

-• The Infrastructure Management Committee is currently playing a crucial role in establishing the upcoming Middlesex County Department of Transportation.
+• The Infrastructure Management Committee helped establish Middlesex County Department of Transportation.
 This department will work with local, state, and federal agencies to realize an aligned transit system for residents, businesses, and visitors.

 Freeholder Kenny resides in Woodbridge.